ravenkim/sundry_study/README.md

 # tweakcn

-A visual editor for ShadCN UI components.
+A visual editor for shadcn/ui components.
 Currently in beta with button component support.

 ## About

-tweakcn is a tool that helps you customize ShadCN UI components visually.
-Instead of writing code manually, you can use the visual editor to create and customize components, then copy the generated code into your project.
+Websites made with shadcn/ui famously look the same. tweakcn is a tool that helps you customize shadcn/ui components visually, to make your components stand-out.

-Currently in beta, we're starting with the button component.
-Support for all other ShadCN components will be added in future releases.
+Currently in beta, only starting with the button component.
+Support for all other shadcn/ui components will be added in future releases.

 ## Current Features